 RF Engineering and Communications Competition

 The UKESF and the Radio Communications Foundation (RCF) have teamed up to run a competition for students at UKESF partner universities who are focusing on RF engineering and communications in their final year.

-Entrants are required to submit a summary of their project on an A1 printable poster – see the competition page for details of what to include and eligibility requirements.
+Entrants are required to submit a summary of their project – see the competition page for details of what to include and eligibility requirements.
 First prize is £1,000, with one runner up receiving £500.